 Despite the remaining uncertainties about heat illness during running, there are a few useful takeaways.

 - When working out in the summer, try to include rest breaks and use them to stay cool.
 Instead of a 6 mile tempo, try 2 x 3 miles or 3 x 2 miles slightly faster with a short rest.
 Keep a cooler full of towels you’ve frozen the night before and put them on you during the recoveries.
-This will give you the same overall threshold effort, but help keep you cooler and safe.

 Have a running friend who would love this?
 Share it...

 1. Davey, M., Death, havoc and heat mar Chicago race.
 The New York Times October 8, 2007.